-NFL Draft season is upon the football world with the annual selection meeting scheduled for the end of April.
-One of the expected top picks is Colorado quarterback Shedeur Sanders, son of legendary Hall-of-Fame cornerback Deion Sanders.
+NFL Draft season is underway, and one of the top prospects in this year’s draft class is Colorado quarterback Shedeur Sanders, the son of legendary Hall-of-Fame cornerback Deion Sanders.

-Both made the media rounds during Super Bowl Week and “Prime Time” answered why he turned down one of his former teams’ head coaching job.
+Both have made the media rounds recently, and “Prime Time” revealed why he turned down the Dallas Cowboys’ head coaching job.

 Deion Sanders Wants To Coach His Son, Knows It Can’t Happen in Dallas